sparkflows/sparkflows-docs/docs/user-guide/data-preparation/aggregate.rst

 Rollup
 ----------------------------------------

-Below is a sample workflow which contains ``Rollup`` processor in Fire Insights.
+Below is a sample workflow which contains ``Rollup`` processor in Sparkflows.
 It demonstrates usage of ``Rollup`` node to compute aggregation of data using ``Rollup Columns``.
 Output is displayed in hierarchical order depicting the manner in which aggregation rolls-up upward.

 It does the following processing of data: